The Best of Guru's Jazzmatazz

 The Best of Guru's Jazzmatazz is a greatest hits album released by Guru on Virgin Records.
 This compilation includes tracks from the first three volumes of the Jazzmatazz series, as well as remixes and alternate versions.
 Tracks 1-6 & 17 (1993), Tracks 7-11 & 18 (1995), & Tracks 12-16 (2000).

+Reception

+Record Collector noted about the album, "With bonus remix material included, this is a studied and respectful fusion of styles."